AndreaDejanGrande/Triglav/doc/MINING.md

 ### --thread-concurrency

-This tunes the optimal size of work that scrypt can do.
+This tunes the optimal size of work that vCrypt can do.
 It is internally tuned by Triglav to be the highest reasonable multiple of shaders that it can allocate on your GPU.
 Ideally it should be a multiple of your shader count. vliw5 architecture (R5XXX) would be best at 5x shaders,